Josh Laughlin (he/him), Executive Director

 Claire Barber (she/her), Communications Fellow

 Claire grew up in South Florida, catching lizards and watching storm clouds rumble over the water.
 She moved out West for university, graduating from Colorado College in environmental studies with minors in journalism and film.
 She specializes in combining her love for storytelling with environmental and outdoor activism.
 Before coming to Cascadia Wildlands, she dabbled in a gaggle of conservation and outdoor industry jobs.
 She considers herself an outdoor/ environmental journalist and still continues to freelance for national outlets covering the outdoors and the environment.
-When she’s not writing, you can find her skiing, biking, or on long winding walks through Eugene’s neighborhoods.
-Email Claire
+When she’s not writing, you can find her skiing, paddling, biking, or on long winding walks through Eugene’s neighborhoods.
+Email Claire: claire(at)cascwild(dot)org

 Grace Brahler (she/her), Wildlands Director

 Grace was born and raised in lovely Lawrence, Kansas.
 She first traveled east to play golf and start studying environmental issues in the Piedmont region of North Carolina before earning her environmental science degree along the Gulf Coast of Texas.
 To complete her nationwide tour, Grace headed west to earn her law degree with a concentration in environmental and natural resources from the University of Oregon and is now grateful to call Eugene home.
 She previously worked with the Environmental and Natural Resources Law Center, Western Environmental Law Center, and most recently, has been working on forestry and climate justice issues with Beyond Toxics.
 When she’s not working on forest and climate defense, you can find Grace at the farmer’s market, searching for the nearest water source, or taking her rescue pup Sylas to explore a new trail.
-Email Grace
+Email Grace: grace(at)cascwild(dot)org

-Martha Brinson, Membership & Operations Manager
+Martha Brinson, Membership & Operations Director

 Nick Cady (he/him), Legal Director